dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/microsoft-logins.md

 * Fill out any other application settings if necessary and tap **Save** at the bottom of the page to save changes to app configuration.

-* When deploying the site you'll need to revisit the **Registration** page and set a new public URI.
+* When deploying the site you'll need to revisit the **Registration** page and set a new public URL.

 ## Store Microsoft Application Id and Password